-This article was submitted by Kaylin Squyres, winner of the Spring 2018 Business Plan Scholarship.
-You can read more about her below the essay.
+This essay was submitted by Jason Schiffner, winner of the Fall 2018 Business Plan Scholarship.
+You can read more about his below the essay.

 Spring 2018 – Kaylin Squyres of University of Arizona – Eller College of Management

 Fall 2017 – Natalie Sullivan of University of Massachusetts – Boston

 Spring 2017 – Daybelis Gonzalez of Loyola University (Chicago)

 Fall 2016 – Karys Rowe of Belmont University

 Spring 2016 – Tina Nguyen of Johns Hopkins University

 Fall 2015 – Evan Morgan of Dartmouth College

 Spring 2015 – Jake Berry of Western Washington University

 Fall 2014 – Taylor Standford of University of Nebraska – Lincoln